 Your induction and orientation in Botswana

-Wild at Tuli is located on the Botswana side of the Limpopo river border with South Africa.
+The Tuli Block is located on the Botswana side of the Limpopo river border with South Africa.
 For your induction, you'll settle in, meet the other volunteers, and hear all about the safety measures we have in place at the reserve.
-You’ll get a general tour of the Wild at Tuli camp and learn the ins and outs of the weekly shopping trip outside of the reserve.
+You’ll get a general tour of the camp and learn the ins and outs of the weekly shopping trip outside of the reserve.

 Once a week, you can join a staff member on a trip into town to restock the fridge and buy anything you've been craving since the last trip.
 Then it's back to the camp for another home-cooked meal over the traditional open braai (BBQ).

 While on the reserve, your cell phone signal will be limited and no internet is available, an aspect that many of our volunteers relish!